veer714/spam-classifier/README.md

    - XGBoost Classifier

 5. Model Selection
-   Among all the trained models, **Extra Trees Classifier (ETC)** achieved the best performance and was selected as the final model for deployment.
+   Among all the trained models, **Multinomial Naive Bayes (MNB)** achieved the best performance and was selected as the final model for deployment.

 ## Technologies Used

 - Python